devops329/devops/instruction/visualizingMetrics/visualizaingMetrics.md

 ## Experiment

-Grafana and prometheus are very powerful, but it takes time to understand what they can do, how to properly provide metric data, and create impactful visualizations.
+Grafana and Prometheus are very powerful, but it takes time to understand what they can do, how to properly provide metric data, and create impactful visualizations.
 Take some time to play around.
 Generate different data and experiment with both PromQL and the different visualizations.